vite-pwa/docs/guide/register-service-worker.md

 Or you can import any of the virtual modules exposed by the plugin.

-If you're using `injectManifest` strategy in development, you should check [injectManifest](/guide/development#injectmanifest-strategy) to get details on getting the right ServiceWorker URL for your development setup.
+If you're using `injectManifest` strategy in development with `devOptions` enabled, you should check [injectManifest development section](/guide/development#injectmanifest-strategy) to get details on getting the right ServiceWorker URL for your development setup.

 ## Auto Registration